codeAdrian/SlinkyFrontendToolbox/README.md

 ## Configuration

 **Only edit these files when necessary.
-The current setup ensures best practices when writing Javascript and SASS code.**
+The current setup ensures best practices when writing Javascript and CSS code.**

 ### Gulp Config